 1993 – An advanced 24-valve, 4.5 L six-cylinder petrol engine, 1FZ-FE was introduced.

 1999 – Toyota updated the 70 series in several ways.
-The solid front axle received coil-spring suspension.
+The solid front axle received a coil-spring suspension.
 The rear leaf springs were lengthened for increased ride comfort and wheel travel.
 The six-bolt wheels were replaced with five-bolt wheels.
 Several smaller modifications to the drivetrain provided increased durability.
 The long-wheel-base models received new designations: 78 for the troop carrier, and 79 for the pick-up.

 2002 — HDJ79 is introduced to Australia with the 1HD-FTE 4.2 L six-cylinder 24-valve turbodiesel EFI engine.